 (2) Audit-Related Fees consist of the aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and are not reported as Audit Fees.
 The services provided in this category included audit-related services in relation to Cenovus's prospectuses, systems development, controls testing and participation fees levied by the Canadian Public Accountability Board.
-Fees related to the acquisition of assets from ConocoPhillips or divestiture of Cenovus' Conventional assets are also included in Audit-Related Fees.
+Fees related to the acquisition or divestiture of assets are also included in Audit-Related Fees.

-Tax Fees consist of the aggregate fees billed for audit related fees, tax compliance, tax advice and tax planning.
+(3) Tax Fees consist of the aggregate fees billed for tax compliance and tax advice.
+(4) All Other Fees include fees billed for the review of Extractive Sector Transpa